krb5/krb5/doc/admin/admin_commands/kadmin_local.rst

 **-randkey**
     Sets the key of the principal to a random value.

+**-nokey**
+    Causes the principal to be created with no key.
+New in release 1.12.

 **-pw** *password*
     Sets the password of the principal to the specified string and does not prompt for a password.
 Note: using this option in a